 In addition to using spoken language, people communicate without words.
 Nonverbal communication is symbolic, and, as in the case of language, is learned through one's culture.
 Some gestures are nearly universal; some are not.
 Smiles often indicate positive reinforcement in the U.S., whereas in some cultures it is rude as you do not know the person.
 A thumbs-up in Russia and Australia is an offensive curse (Passero, 2002).
 Other gestures vary in meaning depending on the situation and the person.
 A wave of the hand can mean many things, depending on how it's done and for whom.
 It may mean "hello," "goodbye," "no thank you," or "I'm royalty."
 Winks convey a variety of messages, including "We have a secret," "I'm only kidding," or "I'm attracted to you."
 From a distance, a person may "read" the emotional situation of people just by watching their body language and facial expressions.
 However, many cultures communicate with lots of physicality, which people outside that culture may interpret as an argument.
+So, for example, you might believe two people are arguing when, in fact, they are simply having a regular conversation.

-- Values are ideals, or principles and standards members of a culture hold in high regard. - Beliefs, which are the tenets or convictions that people hold to be true. - Values portray an ideal culture; the standards society would like to embrace and live up to.
-But ideal culture differs from real culture, which reflects what actually happens in a society. - Norms are behaviors that reflect compliance with what cultures and societies have defined as good, right, and important. - Symbols-such as gestures, signs, objects, signals, and words-help people understand that world. - Language is a system that uses symbols with which people communicate and through which culture is transmitted
+· Values are ideals, or principles and standards members of a culture hold in high regard.

+- · Beliefs, which are the tenets or convictions that people hold to be true. - · Values portray an ideal culture; the standards society would like to embrace and live up to.
+But ideal culture differs from real culture, which reflects what actually happens in a society. - · Norms are behaviors that reflect compliance with what cultures and societies have defined as good, right, and important. - · Symbols-such as gestures, signs, objects, signals, and words-help people understand that world. - · Language is a system that uses symbols with which people communicate and through which culture is transmitted